0mkara/etheratom/README.md

 # Self promotion

 I have put my efforts to this project.
 I hope this package has helped my fellow ethereum developers.
 I am a MEAN stack developer.
 Also comfortable with ReactJS, meteor, golang.
-I am currently lookming for a decent paid job.
+I am currently looking for a decent paid job.
 If you are looking for a developer consider contacting me.